 ~ Levi Gogeria, Penguin Eggs

-Aside from Angela’s 21-year solo career, she also enjoys collaborating in various musical projects.
-Her latest collaboration was performing as a vocalist in the Canadian Bluegrass band the High Bar Gang (HBG) from Sept 2010-Feb 2015 with Barney Bentall, Shari Ulrich Wendy Bird, Colin Nairne, Rob Becker and Eric Reed.
+In addition to her 22-year solo career, she also enjoys collaborating in various musical projects, such as peforming as a vocalist in the Canadian Bluegrass band the High Bar Gang (HBG) with Barney Bentall, Shari Ulrich Wendy Bird, Colin Nairne, Rob Becker and Eric Reed from Sept 2010 - Feb 2015.
 Together they recorded and released the JUNO nominated album LOST & UNDONE: A Gospel Bluegrass Companion in 2013 and went on to win a CFMA Vocal Group of the Year award.

 Harris has also had the pleasure of touring as a cast member in the Barney Bentall & The Grand Cariboo Opry road show for 5 seasons (2010-2015) and also appears on various recording projects such as Barney Bentall's Flesh and Bone, Matt Masters' All Western Winners and Chris Ronald's Fragments.

 A country girl at heart, Harris is a down to earth business woman, artist and storyteller.
 With her powerful and rootsy voice, Harris’ unique acoustic style is welcomed in the Folk/Roots, Alt Country and Americana genres.

 Solid with her sound and comfortable with her craft, she describes herself as a seasonal writer...a process of 'inputs' and 'outputs'.
 "In the spring and summer, I’m in ‘input’, inhaling all that is happening around me and in the world.
 By the fall and winter, I’m heavy in thought, and go into 'output' where I start processing through the creation of things and writing songs.
 Some of what I create, I hold as personal works, others I share...”